The Restaurant That Kicked Out Sarah Huckabee Sanders: Inside The Red Hen

 The Red Hen restaurant in Lexington Virginia reopened this week after the controversial request by co-owner Stephanie Wilkinson for White House press secretary Sarah Huckabee Sanders to leave prompted a massive debate over the right to refuse service.

-According to the Washington Post, Wilkinson said she’s not a huge fan of confrontation; but she couldn’t stay quiet when she saw Sanders in the restaurant and asked her to leave, citing the Trump administration’s “unethical and inhumane” policies in regard to immigration.
+According to the Washington Post, Wilkinson said she’s not a huge fan of confrontation, but she couldn’t stay quiet when she saw Sanders in the restaurant and asked her to leave, citing the Trump administration’s “unethical and inhumane” policies in regard to immigration.

 “I have a business, and I want the business to thrive.
 This feels like the moment in our democracy when people have to make uncomfortable actions and decisions to uphold their morals.”